By Paul Boston

 About the Author

 Paul Boston is the president of Actus Performance Inc., a high-performance development firm.
-Paul started his professional career working in the fast-paced and demanding world of marketing and advertising with Fortune 500 companies and organizations around the globe.
-At the same time, he started racing at the elite level of triathlons and qualified four times for the World Triathlon Championships.
-At that time, he discovered similarities between the approach to performance in his athletic and professional career.
-He then went back to school to study adult training and development, specializing in workplace performance skills.
-As an organizational high-performance development specialist, Paul works with clients to help them understand the fundamental performance values, attitudes, and skills people, teams, and organizations need in our ever-changing modern-day work world.
-Paul has published numerous articles and spoken to professional organizations across North America on 21st-century workplace performance skills.
+With an undergraduate degree in consumer behavior, Paul started his professional career working in the fast pace and demanding world of marketing and advertising with Fortune 500 companies and organizations around the globe.
+At the same, Paul started racing at the elite level of triathlons and qualified four times for the World Triathlon Championships and started to discover performance similarities between his athletic and professional career.
+It was then Paul went back to school to study adult training and development, specializing in workplace performance skills.
+As an organizational high-performance development specialist, Paul works with clients helping them to understand the fundamental performance values, attitudes, and skills people, teams, and organizations need in our ever-changing modern day work world.
 For more information, please visit www.actusperformance.com.